MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`entrypoint`** - **Entry Point Override**<br>
 `string`.
 Optional.
 Use when `action = Run an image`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Override the default entry point for the Docker container.
+Specifies an override of the default entry point for the Docker container.
 <!-- :::editable-content-end::: -->
 <br>